ChetanKoranga/RMS_Trade/README.md

 ## Goto Client directory and first run command ''npm i' then run command 'npm start' to run the react app.

-### Note-  If on Ubuntu make sure to run all the commands as admin.
+### Note-  If on linux, make sure to run all the commands as admin.